Nathan-Chon/OverLook/README.md

 ## A full stack web application for managers who want to keep track of their workers when they are not around.

 ## Why I Built This
-In a previous job of mine i had the great idea to make something to help manage your employees.
+As someone who love to be organized I had the great idea to make something to help manage your employees.
 I had a difficult time sending tasks out via phone calls and text.
-It always felt like I would never get a repsonse in a way that satisfied my employeer.
-THis applicaiton was created for managers to send requests to employess and for them to get an instant response as to how and if the task can be completed in a short amount of time.
+It always felt like I would never get a response in a way that satisfied my employer.
+This application was created for managers to send requests to employees and for them to get an instant response as to how and if the task can be completed in a short amount of time.
-#
+## Live Demo
-<a href="">Link to deployment hosted by Microsfot Azure</a>
+<a href="overlook-fp.azurewebsites.net">Link to deployment hosted by Microsfot Azure</a>

-#
+## Preview
+"fill in with gif later"

 ## Technologies
 Used React.js, Node.js PostgreSQL, CSS, HTML, Javascript

 ## Features